Is catnip bad for cats?

 Catnip is a mild feline hallucinogen, but it is completely nontoxic to cats.
 It also resembles some properties of male cat urine, which may be why some cats react to the herb as though in heat with yowling, rolling, and slobbering.

-Catnip isn’t addictive.
-The effect only lasts about 5 to 15 minutes.
+Is Catnip safe?
+Absolutely, cats really enjoy this safe, non-addictive herb from the mint family.
+Effects only lasts 5 to 15 minutes.
 People used to use catnip to brew tea to soothe upset stomachs.
 Catnip doesn’t affect people the way it does cats, though.
-However, other kinds of mint or even honeysuckle may also cause a similar reaction in sensitive cats.
+Other kinds of mint or honeysuckle may cause a similar reaction in sensitive cats.

 Can catnip be over-indulged?